A merger is a common step towards achieving long-term success, but without a strategic communication plan, that path can be fraught with disaster.

 In McKinsey’s survey of over 3,000 business leaders, only 33% labeled their merger as a success.
 Furthermore, surveys conducted over the last decade have shown that issues in cultural differences between companies.
 Added to changes in operational processes, these challenges account for almost 50% of failed mergers.

 Merger Management: The Dos and Don’ts

 Make sure that you lay out a clear plan for the integration and accommodation of the two cultures and working styles.
 Then, open the floor to employees so they can voice their concerns and raise potential problems within the proposed design.
-No one knows the day-to-day operations of a business better than its workers, so don’t exclude their valuable insight.
-This also lets your workers know that their role in the company is, and will continue to be, valued.
+No one knows the day-to-day operations of a business better than its employees, so don’t exclude their valuable insight.
+This also lets your employees know that their role in the company is, and will continue to be, valued.
 The last thing you want to do is send your top talent running.

 By anticipating these changes, as well as the toll they take on employees, executives can work to be on the other side of these statistics.
-McKinsey laid out a process of 4 practical actions that help to ensure a smooth transition and successful merger.
+McKinsey laid out a process of four practical actions that help to ensure a smooth transition and successful merger.